bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 - \origin ^side
 - \origin ^top

-If it starts with "left:<x>", "right:<x>", "up:<y>",
-"down:<y>", where the distance expresses the number of grid units to move in that direction.

 The "^h:9" directive moves the origin 9 units horizontally from the current position.
 Positive number moves it to the right and negative number moves it to the left.